100-76-Great Vocals

 Writer/Composer: W. C. Handy (1914)

-This landmark W. C. Handy song, one of the first Blues vocals to find success, as American audiences discovered Blues and Jazz in the 1920s on RADIO.
-This new music, now being embraced by the Big Bands, and the singers of the new “Jazz Age.”
+This landmark W. C. Handy song, one of the first Blues vocals to find success, as American audiences discovered and supported the Blues and Jazz in the 1920s on RADIO.
+This new music, was now being embraced by the Big Bands, and the singers of the new “Jazz Age.”
 Bessie was well known as the “Empress of the Blues”—her 10-year career and repertoire was loaded with almost all of the great Blues standards of the 1920s.
-Her voice was powerful, passionate, earthy and hard-edged, and she personifies the Blues in this offering…Incredibly Authentic and Engaging!
+She became enormously popular in the 1930s, riding her black experience into her repertoire of songs, appealing Jazz / Blues / Folk and Pop fans.
+Her voice was powerful, passionate, earthy and hard-edged, and does she ever personify the Blues in this offering—Listen and learn…Incredibly Authentic and Engaging!

 Vocalist: Al Jolson